 Apply for this program

-Registration for accepted students will begin in April 7, 2014.
+Registration for accepted students will begin on March 16, 2014.

 Students who are admitted to this program will be asked to register for either BST 101 Principles of Financial Markets: The Wall Street Program (introductory level course) or ECON 281 Wall Street and the Economy (intermediate course) depending on the decision of the instructor, for a total of 8 credits